theThousandSonsArchivalProject/theThousandSonsArchivalProject.github.io/README.md

 # the Thousand Sons Archival Project

-A backup archive on the Chinese translations of the Thouand Sons' stories.
+A backup archive on the fan-based Chinese translations of the Thouand Sons' stories.
 Magnus, Ahriman, Ctesias, Arvida, and more...

-Please note the translations are fan-based, non-profit, and are not for commercial use.
+**Fan-based, non-official, non-profit, PROHIBITED FROM ANY COMMERCIAL USE.**

-All rights reserved by Games Workshop & the Black Library.
+All rights reserved by Games Workshop (GW) & the Black Library (BL).

+Please note that this site and all fan-based translations on it are intended **for fan discussions only**.
+We will have contents removed upon official request from GW/BL.
+**We WILL NOT make any charges to the contents, and we DO NOT accept any donations.**

+Please contact us through GitHub issues of this repository should you have further questions.

+<br></br>

 欢迎来访。这里是千子码字机仆。